 While January is the coldest month, it tends to be one of the best times for snowfall.
 February is also a good bet, just make sure you avoid the holiday weekend.
 Though Aspen draws a lot of tourism in the December holidays, it may be worth it for some who want to experience the holiday lights and cozy atmosphere.
 Generally Aspen-Snowmass opens before Thanksgiving and closes mid- to late April.

 Lift tickets are best purchased in advance for the best Aspen-Snowmass deals – you can call their ticket office at (855) 496-9219 or purchased online .
 Purchases can also be made at one of the resort’s ticketing offices.

-There are a number of season passes available – from a Flex Pass to a Premier Pass – and lodging and lift packages include a Kids Ski Free package, with complimentary kids lift tickets, and a Perfect Storm package that offers a fifth day of skiing if four nights of lodging are booked, as well as 25 percent off that reserved lodging.
-Aspen-Snowmass is also part of the Ikon Pass system.
+There are a number of season passes available – from a Ikon Pass, Mountain Collective Pass to a Premier Pass – and lodging and lift packages include a Kids Ski Free package, with complimentary kids lift tickets, and a Perfect Storm package that offers a fifth day of skiing if four nights of lodging are booked, as well as 20 percent off that reserved lodging.

 Altogether about 6 percent of the trails at Aspen-Snowmass are geared towards beginners – most of these at Buttermilk and Snowmass – while 43 percent are intermediate runs.
 Seventeen percent are advanced, while 34 percent are expert runs.
 The longest run is 5.3 miles.
 The resorts benefit from an annual snowfall of 300 inches – less at Buttermilk, as it is at a lower elevation – and snow making covers 658 acres of the Aspen-Snowmass Resort area.
 These are the best trails for beginners, intermediates and experts, according to Tucker Vest Burton, Aspen-Snowmass’ public relations manager.